 The coterie met this villain at the conclusion of the Cainite Council of the 4th Crusade.
 Due to his prior experience managing the family interest in the 1st and 2nd Crusades, Carmine has been granted oversight of the Giovanni ships in the flotilla of the 4th.
 He also worked the family’s pilgrim and slave lines in the past, and his knowledge of ports and safe harbours in the east is comprehensive.

-He has allied with Salvatore di Varragine, his counterpart among the Venetian Lasombra, in order to better facilitate a successful outcome to the venture.
-Backed by the Lasombra mystic, Remigio del Nero, and the Tzimisce trader, Lando di Durazzo, they have formed a highly skilled coterie.
-Aside from their manipulation of a rather foolish and greedy rush at the walls that precipitated the need for a siege at Zara, they have shown their quality to the Crusade, and their opinion is sought by Sir Guy on logistical matters.
+He has allied with Zara, they have shown their quality to the Crusade, and their opinion is sought by Duke Guy on logistical matters.
+Carmine very much plays the able second to Salvatore but few in the Concord doubt that the Serene Brotherhood would be so formidable without the intelligence provided by Carmine’s spiriti slaves., his counterpart among the Venetian Lasombra, in order to better facilitate a successful outcome to the venture.
+Backed by the Lasombra mystic, Remigio del Nero, and the Tzimisce trader, , they have formed a highly skilled coterie known as the Serene Brotherhood.
+Aside from their manipulation of a rather foolish and greedy rush at the walls that precipitated the need for a siege at

 Lineage: Childe of Marianna of Zara (d), Childe of Danko Stara (the old), Childe of Ariadne; further lineage is unknown, but he is believed to be no stronger than the 11th generation, and of the line of Japheth.